anderssv/executable-json-util/README.md

     curl http://myrepo/org/my/group/artifact/version/artifact-version.jar > ~/bin/mycli && chmod u+x ~/bin/mycli

+# Awesomeness with completion

+Since DocOpt is a machine readable format you can even generate Bash completion for your command automatically.
+Have a look at this link to see how: https://github.com/Infinidat/infi.docopt_completion

 # Testing

 **NOTE:** As this is Java you'll of course need a JRE installed.
 Nothing will work witout it. :)